xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Math/Methods/differential geometry.md

 Differential geometry has applications in many fields, including physics, engineering, and computer graphics.

-Here is a table that summarizes the key characteristics of differential geometry:

 |Feature|Description|
 |---|---|
 |**Studies properties of curves, surfaces, and higher-dimensional spaces**|Differential geometry studies the properties of curves, surfaces, and higher-dimensional spaces using calculus.|